erfanshekari/woocommerce_client/README.md

 - Woocommerce API v3
 - HTTP and HTTPS support
 - Null-Safety
-- supports all methods and models
+- Supports all methods and models

 ## Requirements